jesuzsh/summer/ethics/terms.rst

 The 4th Amendment
 -----------------
-The right of the people to be secure in their person, houses, papaers, and effects, against unreasonable seizures, shall not be violated, and no Warrents shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to
+The right of the people to be secure in their person, houses, papers, and effects, against unreasonable seizures, shall not be violated, and no Warrents shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to